mauriciovigolo/file-matcher/README.md

 ## Examples
+Checkout the [Github examples repo] or go strait to the examples:

 * [Basic Search - Ecmascript];
 * [Basic Search - Typescript];
 * [Search listening to the library events - Typescript];